 What does willingness mean?
 From the Department of Workforce Development’s perspective, this means that in order to receive – and continue to receive – benefits, you must be able to demonstrate to them you want to work and are looking for work.
 If you refuse an offer of suitable work, benefits can be denied or terminated.
 Likewise, if you do not provide reports of your efforts to look for work, benefits can be denied or terminated.

 You must also be able to work.
 This means that if you have an injury or illness that prevents you from working, you may not be eligible for benefits.
 A common scenario that creates confusion is for employees who have been laid off or fired while they have a pending worker’s compensation claim.
-See my discussion of unemployment while on worker’s compensation for more information.

 How to Apply for Unemployment in Indiana